ratnadeep9257/test1/README.md

 # test1
-Learning git &amp; git hub with Python project
+Learning git & git hub with Python project
+Python is simple and easy to use rather than other programming languages.